Kaliko525-tech/RPS_Project/README.md

 9th of March 2023

-i have revisited as intructed but with this UI practive, i got everything working fine, just not sure if the code is right or neat or if there is actually a better way to do this.
+i have revisited as intructed but with this UI practice, i got everything working fine, just not sure if the code is right or neat or if there is actually a better way to do this.
 I'm sure there is.
 The one thing I really want to do though is create a hideable/blur set of buttons that will basically prompt you to restart the game.
 When I get this right i will consider this revist done.

 so far I know I can focus and blur elements in a event, i just need to figure out how to implement it into my code.